bilelfeki/Spring-IOC/README.md

 # Spring-IOC
-this project help you to learn the IOC
+This project help you to learn the IOC